 Complex and compelling opera takes to the Toronto stage

-Rape, sexual exploitation, murder — I could be describing the salient event of Rigoletto (1851), but I am actually describing the world premiere of Oksana G. by Aaron Gervais.
+Rape, sexual exploitation, murder — I could be describing the salient events of Rigoletto (1851), but I am actually describing the world premiere of Oksana G. by Aaron Gervais.
 The centrepiece of Tapestry Opera’s 16/17 season, this opera features full orchestra, chorus, and a dozen roles.
 Tapestry Opera is a small, well established Toronto-based Company that produces new opera.
 They can take a bow and a vacation next week for acquitting themselves well with this ambitious undertaking.
 Continue reading Review: Oksana G. (Tapestry Opera)

 The Canadian Opera Company brings the Puccini classic Tosca back to the Toronto stage